OppNHeimer/you-too-can-animate/readme.md

 In the top left you can see the 'Layers' tab.
 If you are new to this type of software, you can think of layers as a stack of transparent sheets.
 Each layer can be edited individually without impacting the others.
 You will see a new layer in this column when you add a reference image and again when drawing a path.

 Moving down, you will notice the pen tool.
-The pen tool creates a path by connecting nodes in a line.
+The pen tool creates a path by connecting points in a line.
 This is the tool used in this tutorial.
 The other tools create shapes or text which can also be exported as SVGs and animated.

 Lower still is the upload image button.